Rishang/install-release/README.md

 # install-releases

-install-releases is a cli tool to install tools based on you device info directly from github releases.
+install-releases is a cli tool to install tools based on your device info directly from github releases and keep them updated.

 ## Prerequisites